TJ2001/Events-Java/README.md

 ## Support and contact details

-_Feel free to make a branch and work on it._
+_Feel free to make a branch and work on it.
+Contact git user: TJ2001 for any issues._

 ## Technologies Used